camunda-community-hub/zeebe-client-node-js/README.md

 This is a Node.js gRPC client for [Zeebe](https://zeebe.io).
 It is written in TypeScript and transpiled to JavaScript in the `dist` directory.

-Comprehensive API documentation is available [online](https://creditsenseau.github.io/zeebe-client-node-js/) and in the `docs` subdirectory.
+Comprehensive API documentation is available [online](https://creditsenseau.github.io/zeebe-client-node-js/).

+See CHANGELOG.md to see what has changed with each release.

 Docker-compose configurations for Zeebe are available at [https://github.com/zeebe-io/zeebe-docker-compose](https://github.com/zeebe-io/zeebe-docker-compose).

 ## Versioning

-To enable that the client libraries can be easily supported to the Zeebe server we are remapping the version numbers, so that Major, Minor match the server application.
-Patches will be independent and indicate client updates.
+To enable that the client libraries can be easily supported to the Zeebe server we map the version numbers, so that Major, Minor match the server application.
+Patches are independent and indicate client updates.

 NPM Package version 0.22.x supports Zeebe 0.22.x